mahrtayyab/tweety/docs/basic/twitter-class.rst

 Twitter Class
 =============

+The Twitter aggregates several mixin classes to provide all the common functionality in a nice, Pythonic interface.
+Each mixin has its own methods, which you all can use.

-.. py:class:: Twitter(max_retires: int = 10, proxy: Union[dict, Proxy] = None, cookies: Union[str, dict] = None)
+.. py:class:: Twitter(session_name: Union[str, Session], proxy: Union[dict, Proxy] = None)

-    This is main entry Class for the library you should be importing and using to make further method calls

-    Bases : `UpdateMethod`
+    Bases : `UpdateMethods` , `BotMethods`, `AuthMethods`

-    .. note:: Cookies are now required.

     .. py:data:: Arguments

-        .. py:data:: max_retires (optional)
+        .. py:data:: session_name
-            :type: int
+            :type: str | Session
-            :value: 10

-            The number of times you want to retry in case the ``Guest Token`` couldn't be obtained
+            This is the name of the session which will be saved and can be loaded later

         .. py:data:: proxy (optional)
             :type: dict | Proxy